javascript-tutorial/pt.javascript.info/1-js/10-error-handling/1-try-catch/article.md

 Usually it's used to decode data received over the network, from the server or another source.

-We receive it and call `JSON.parse`, like this:
+We receive it and call `JSON.parse` like this:

 ```js run
 let json = '{"name":"John", "age": 30}'; // data from the server